gersto/ML/Ueberblick.md

 ## Machine Learing Algorithmen

-* computional methods that allow computers to leran from and make decisisons or predictions based on the data
+* computional methods that allow computers to learn from and make decisions or predictions based on the data
 * they do this by identifying patterns and relationships
 * during a process called "training"
 * an algorithm will adjust its parameters in order to minimize errors